My friend just rolled her eyes at me. Even though we were on the phone, I could tell.

 Identify the clutter and learn to walk away.
-Walk away from things that no longer feed your spirit.
+Walk away from things that are broken and that you have no intention of fixing.
+Walk away from things that no longer feed your spirit, your drive, that fire in your belly.
 Walk away from relationships (personal, work, social) that no longer sustain.
 Walk away from people who deplete you and constantly suck away your energy and positive spirit.

 Each time you walk away, you’ll find new breathing space.
 Aaahhh.

-2. Be mindful of what you add to your plate.
+2. Then, be mindful of any new thing that you add to your plate.

 Be selective of the things you say “yes” to.
 Realize that every yes is some kind of commitment, a promise to perform, or give your time away to something.
 Make sure that you give it to people, events, and things that truly matter to you

-Your most scarce resource is your time.
-Once you’ve given it, there’s no getting it back.
+Your two most scarce resources are your time and your energy.
+Once you’ve given those away, there’s no getting them back.

 Every day—today, now—you can choose to do something that moves you closer to your dream.

-3. You don’t have to finish everything on your plate.
+3. And, give yourself permission to NOT finish everything on your plate.

-Let go of the idea that you have to do everything.
+Related to that, let go of the idea that you have to do everything, and perfectly.

 Release the quest for perfectionism.
 There’s nothing exciting about it.